TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Cross_Product.md

 Notice some similarities between the formula for the length of the cross product and a formula that we saw in the Section [](./Inner_Product.md).
 There we encountered the equality $\mathbf{u}\ip\mathbf{v} = \norm{\mathbf{u}}\norm{\mathbf{v}} \cos(\theta)$, where $\theta$ was the angle between $\mathbf{u}$ and $\mathbf{v}$.

-## Geometrical Properties of the Cross Product
+## Geometrical properties of the cross product

 We can derive some interesting geometrical results from {prf:ref}`Prop:CrossProduct:NormCrossProduct`.